 I've registered my student.
 Now what?

-Registration closed on October 11th.
+Registration will close on October 11th.
 Reading Group Managers will be reaching out to their group members to coordinate next steps.

 How often will reading groups meet?

 We encourage reading groups and their volunteers to meet weekly beginning in November.
 If needed, meeting every other week can work.